Fraud Protection

 Current Reported Fraud

 SRP has seen an increase in spoofed counterfeit emails that appear to come from SRP Federal Credit Union notifying members that their accounts have been inactive and disabled.
-The email or message will state you have a certain amount of time to restore your account and will encourage you to click a link to do so.
+The email or message will state you have a certain amount of time to restore your account and will encourage you to click a link.
 THIS IS A SCAM.
-If you receive this email, or any other communication that is out of the normal SRP communication, please contact us 803-278-4851.
+If you receive this email or any other communication that is out of the normal SRP communication, please contact us at 803-278-4851.

-There has been an increase in websites that are being spoofed (fake websites that look authentic) that are being sent to end users that ask for them to log-in with their Online Banking credentials.
-Scammers would then retrieve the user's real username and password and may potentially login and defraud the user and their financial institution.
+There has been an increase in websites that are being spoofed (fake websites that look authentic) and sent to end users, asking them to log in with their Online Banking credentials.
+Scammers would then retrieve the user's real username and password and may potentially log in and defraud the user and their financial institution.

-There is another phishing campaigns that include asking users to download a fake Windows application to their computers which is then later used for malicious purposes.
+There are other phishing campaigns that include asking users to download a fake Windows application to their computers which is then used for malicious purposes.
 We want to remind you that SRP Federal Credit Union will never ask you to download additional applications or software to your computer.

 Security Reminder